thefrontside/simulacrum/integrations/cypress/README.md

 cy.logout();
 ```

-You should not need to call this, we log you out when `createSimulation` is called.
-`cy.logout` will destroy the simulation and do any clean up like removing an cookies.
+`cy.logout` will destroy the simulation and do any clean up between tests like removing an cookies.

 ## debugging